ohshitgorillas/ReducedReachKBLayer/README.md

 The RRKB aims to not only bestow some of those benefits onto users of more traditional, larger keyboards, but further remaps core functions like enter and backspace to on or near the home row via a function layer accessed via the "Caps Lock" key.
 The RRKB therefore allows users to experience and experiment with the ergonomic benefits of small keyboards without comitting to a physical downsizing, memorizing multiple layers, or needing to learn a new layout: all original key functions remain unchanged except for Caps Lock (accessed via Caps Lock + Space), letting users revert to old habits in a pinch.

-### Compatibility
+## Compatibility
 The RRKB is designed to work with 60% or larger keyboards with traditional, staggered (i.e., non-ortholinear) layouts.

+It is compatible with Windows, Linux, and MacOS layouts.
+To maintain similar usage, minor adjustments to the layout are required between Windows/Linux and MacOS modes.

 The RRKB is incompatible with most HHKB-style keyboards that remove Ctrl from the bottom row and place it in the traditional Caps Lock position.
 Some HHKB-style keyboards may offer split spacebars, in which case one of those keys may be used to access the Fn layer instead.

-As an alternative, some enthusiast keyboards offer "split spacebars", splitting the large spacebar key up into two or more smaller keys, one of which may be used as a dedicated Fn key in place of the Caps Lock key.
+As an alternative, some enthusiast keyboards offer "split spacebars", splitting the spacebar key up into two or more smaller keys, one of which may be used as a dedicated Fn key in place of the Caps Lock key.
 Using a full-sized spacebar in "tap for space, hold for function" mode is not recommended as the system is likely to misinterpret keystrokes even with careful adjustment of timing in Vial or QMK.

-## Layout
+# Layout
-### Outline
+## Outline
 The layout may be split into three sections:
 - The **left hand** accesses critical functions like enter, backspace, delete and modifiers (shift, ctrl, etc.).
 It also has access to Compose, brings up the numpad layer, and controls the system volume.
 - The **right hand** accesses navigation functions and print screen.

-### Keymappings
+## Keymappings
 The keymappings within the RRKB are detailed below.

 For brevity, I use the following symbols: